AxelMonge/AxelMonge/README.md

 # Hi, I'm Axel! 👋

 Welcome to my GitHub profile.
-I'm a passionate developer with a love for continuous learning and technology.
+I'm a passionate software developer with a love for continuous learning and technology.

 ## My Stats 📊